redstrate/redstrate.com/content/blog/linux-graphics-stack.md

 ### Mesa Drivers

-Mesa comes with many drivers, which confusingly can be mix and matched because they handle supporting different APIs.
+Mesa comes with many drivers, which confusingly can be mixed and matched because they handle supporting different APIs.

 * RADV is their AMD driver _for_ Vulkan.
 It has nothing to do with OpenGL support for this hardware (unless you use Zink ;-))
 * ANV is their Intel driver _for_ Vulkan.
 As usual, it has nothing to do with OpenGL support for Intel chipsets.